bitovi/academy/src/react-vite/12-testing/testing.md

 This is a great reason for choosing the "email" type rather than the "text" type.
 The "email" type prevents the user from entering an incorrectly formatted email address.
 This also helps guide our thinking — rather than testing an attribute **value**, we can test the input's **behavior**.
-We'll add another test to ensure incorrect email formats are invalid.
+We'll add another test to ensure incorrect email formats are flagged as invalid.

 ```tsx
   it("flags an incorrectly formatted email address as invalid", async () => {